tlh45342/flask-example4/README.md

 ## ACKNOWLEDGEMENTS

 Many thanks to Python, Flask and other good stacks.
-Please note that this does include http://getskeleton.com/ skeleton.css and normal.css